OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/chains.md

 ---
 title: chains
-description: "This docusaurus page explores the 'chains' command which allows users\
-  \ to view Options Chains by Expiry for a specific stock.
-It also explains several\
-  \ parameters such as Stock Ticker, Expiration Date, type of options \u2013 Calls\
-  \ or Puts, and Strike Prices."
+description: This docusaurus page explores the `chains` command which allows users to view Options Chains by Expiry for a specific stock.
+It also explains several parameters such as Stock Ticker, Expiration Date, type of options Calls or Puts, and Strike Prices.
 keywords:
 - Options Chains by Expiry
 - Stock Ticker